mPCiE Modem QMI Interface Internet Connection Setup #1

 2. Connect to the cellular network

-3. Run the DHCP client to configure the network interface and routing/DNS
+3. Run the DHCP client on the wwan0 interface to configure the IP address and routing/DNS from the cellular provider

-So let's step through a sample connection here:
+So let's step through a sample connection here before we look at automating it :

 qmi-network /dev/cdc-wdm0 start dhclient -v wwan0